brajeshwar/brajeshwar.github.io/books.md

 - Things Hidden Since the Foundation of the World by René Girard
 - 1984 by George Orwell
 - Ego Is the Enemy by Ryan Holiday
+- Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear
+- Can't Hurt Me: Master Your Mind and Defy the Odds by David Goggins -->